United States Declaration of Independence: Global influence

 Many leaders of the French Revolution admired the Declaration of Independence but were also interested in the new American state constitutions.
 The inspiration and content of the French Declaration of the Rights of Man and of the Citizen (1789) emerged largely from the ideals of the American Revolution.
 Lafayette prepared its key drafts, working closely in Paris with his friend Thomas Jefferson.
 It also borrowed language from George Mason's Virginia Declaration of Rights.
 The declaration also influenced the Russian Empire, and it had a particular impact on the Decembrist revolt and other Russian thinkers.

+Historian George Athan Billias says: "Independence amounted to a new status of interdependence: the United States was now a sovereign nation entitled to the privileges and responsibilities that came with that status.
+America thus became a member of the international community, which meant becoming a maker of treaties and alliances, a military ally in diplomacy, and a partner in foreign trade on a more equal basis."

 According to historian David Armitage, the Declaration of Independence did prove to be internationally influential, but not as a statement of human rights.
 Armitage argues that the Declaration was the first in a new genre of declarations of independence which announced the creation of new states.
 Other French leaders were directly influenced by the text of the Declaration of Independence itself.
 The Manifesto of the Province of Flanders (1790) was the first foreign derivation of the Declaration; others include the Venezuelan Declaration of Independence (1811), the Liberian Declaration of Independence (1847), the declarations of secession by the Confederate States of America (1860–61), and the Vietnamese Proclamation of Independence (1945).
 These declarations echoed the United States Declaration of Independence in announcing the independence of a new state, without necessarily endorsing the political philosophy of the original.